TabScript - v2.0.2

 TabScript

-What makes TabScript special is its plugin system: you can extend the language with custom syntax tailored to your domain, while still leveraging TypeScript's complete type checking and IDE (VSCode only for now) support.
+Due to its plugin system, TabScript is especially well-suited for building domain-specific languages.
+It lets you extend the language with custom syntax, while still leveraging TypeScript's complete type checking and IDE (VSCode only for now) support.

 📚 Read the full documentation and interactive tutorial